 Manage time and prioritize tasks

 There’s only so much one person can do in a day, and sometimes there’s more to be done than time to do it.
 Recognize that, and prioritize to the best of your ability.
-Reach out for help if you need it — asking for help can even increase social connectedness.
+Reach out for help if you need it — asking for help can even you feel more connected to others.

 Seek professional development opportunities